hylmike/finance-chatbot/README.md

 Following are major functions in backend:
 - Simple auth based on OAuth2.0 and JWT
 - Simple user management, including add, get users etc. Chat management do need user inforation, this is the reason I including user management.
-- Differnt types of document ingestion, including
+- Different types of document ingestion, including
   - PDF file loader based on PyMuPdf, load PDF file, chunk, indexing and save into vector database (ChromaDB)
   - CSV file loader based on Pandas, load CSV file and import it into SQL database (Postgres)
   - PPT file loader based on Python-PPTX, load powerpoint file, extract all text and images,